-Source:Building a Better Mississippi: The Statewide Strategic Plan for Performance and Budgetary Success, July 2014
+(Source: Building a Better Mississippi: The Statewide Strategic Plan for Performance and Budgetary Success, July 2014)

-STATEWIDE GOAL #1 - GOVERNMENT AND CITIZENS
+STATEWIDE GOAL #1 - GOVERNMENT AND CITIZENS:

-To employ an efficient and informed government during disasters that reduces the cost and percentage of total operational expenditures while maximizing our readiness before, during, and after natural, manmade, or technological crises.
+To employ an efficient and informed government during disasters that reduces the cost and percentage of total operational expenditures while maximizing readiness before, during, and after natural, man-made, or technological crises.

-STATEWIDE GOAL #2 - INFRASCTRUCTURE
+STATEWIDE GOAL #2 - INFRASTRUCTURE:

-To provide mitigation projects toward construction and maintenance of infrastructure to protect critical roadways, waterways, and power systems required of citizens and the business community to foster economic growth.
+To provide mitigation projects for the construction and maintenance of infrastructure to protect critical roadways, waterways, and power systems required for citizens and the business community to foster economic growth.

-STATEWIDE GOAL #3 - HEALTH
+STATEWIDE GOAL #3 - HEALTH: